WellAlly Logo

 White Blood Cells' Five Identities

-White blood cells aren't a single cell type but five different cells with different functions:
+White blood cells aren't a single cell type but five different cells with different functions.
+According to Hematology: Basic Principles and Practice:

 Neutrophils are the body's main force against bacterial infection, accounting for 50-70% of white cells.
-They're first responders, when bacteria invade, neutrophils arrive first at battlefield, phagocytose and eliminate bacteria.
+Research in Nature Immunology confirms they're first responders—when bacteria invade, neutrophils arrive first at battlefield, phagocytose and eliminate bacteria.

 Lymphocytes handle specific immune responses, accounting for 20-40%.
 T lymphocytes directly kill infected cells, B lymphocytes produce antibodies.
 Lymphocytes are body's main force against viral infection and also produce immune memory.